Jung Kyung-ho: 2017–2020: Rising popularity and breakthrough

+2021–present: Leading roles and theater debut

 In 2021, Jung challenged himself with his first theater play.
-He was cast as Prior Walter in Korean premiere of award winning Tony Kershler's play Angels in America.
-The National Theater Company of Korea's premiere of Angels in America - Part One: The Millennium Approaches was held from November 26th to December 26th at the Myeongdong Arts Theater.
+He was cast as Prior Walter in Korean premiere of award winning Tony Kushner's play Angels in America.
+The National Theater Company of Korea's premiere of Angels in America - Part One: The Millennium Approaches was held from November 26 to December 26 at the Myeongdong Arts Theater.
 He reprised his role as Prior Walter in The National Theater Company of Korea's premiere of Angels in America - Part Two: Perestroika.
 His performance gained critical recognition and nomination for Best Actor in Theater in 2022 Baeksang Arts Award.

 In 2022, Jung returned to the big screen with The Great Dancer. and Men of Plastic.

 He then starred alongside Jeon Do-yeon in Yoo Je-won's romantic-comedy drama Crash Course in Romance which premiered on tvN in January 2023.
-According to Good Data Corporation, series Crash Course in Romance ranked first with a topical share of 23.8% in Top 10 of TV Topicality Ranking in drama division category in four weeks in a row.
+According to Good Data Corporation, series Crash Course in Romance ranked first with a topical share of 23.8% in Top 10 of TV Topicality Ranking in drama category in four weeks in a row.
 Jung Kyung-ho ranked first in the performer category for five consecutive weeks.

 Personal life

+Business

 In April 2008, he and actor Yoo Ha-jun became business partners and launched the internet shopping mall Double Bill, which sold vintage and trendy clothes for men.